-The Title IX Coordinator, the Dean of Students Office and the KNOW MORE program all offer ongoing training on resources, policies, and required reporting protocol to any student group, faculty, or staff department upon request.
+The Title IX Coordinator and Deputy Title IX Coordinators offer ongoing training on resources, policies, and required reporting protocol to any student group, faculty, or staff department upon request.

 Non-Retaliation Policy:

 Retaliation against an individual who exercised his or her right or responsibilities under the Campus SaVE Act is prohibited.
 The University deems retaliation as serious offense as outlined in its policy here.